-The College has reviewed its forecast demand for the College's services for the next five year.
-The Estates Strategy was reviewed during the year to resize and refurbish its campuses.
+The College has reviewed its forecast demand for the College's services for the next five years.
+The Estates Strategy has been reviewed to resize and refurbish its campuses.
 This will enable it to deliver provision to meet anticipated demand.
-There is particular focus on working with local employers and stakeholders to help meet changing skills needs and respond to the challenges resulting from the effects of the pandemic.
+There is a particular focus on working with local employers and stakeholders to help meet changing skills needs and respond to the challenges resulting from the effects of the pandemic.

 The College is planning to introduce T Levels in 2023-24 in Digital, Health and Education and Care routes.
-The two-year technical qualifications are an alternative choice for learners following GCSEs
+The two-year technical qualifications are an alternative choice for learners following GCSEs.